 As for other products, such as edibles, they will be available in dispensaries as soon as the government enforces respective rules for manufacturing and controlling in terms of sales development.

 To What Extent Will the Cannabis Market Be Regulated?

 Source: National Post

-Overseeing the new system is the responsibility shared between the federal, provincial, and territorial governments.
+Overseeing the new system is a responsibility that the federal, provincial, and territorial governments will share.

-The federal government will be responsible for an array of regulations, most of which relate to defining the types of marijuana products that will be allowed for sale, along with the list of restraints on the cannabis marketing, i.e. companies won’t be able to set marijuana commercials in neither traditional nor the official social media; unless, of course, the marketing is handled discretely and doesn’t refer explicitly to marijuana.
+- Maintaining restraints on cannabis marketing, i.e. companies won’t be able to set marijuana commercials in traditional venues or even their official social media; unless, of course, retails handle the marketing discretely and without referring explicitly to marijuana.

 - Setting up the list of prohibited ingredients in cannabis products.